Pleasant Holidays, LLC Terms & Conditions of Sale

 These Terms and Conditions of Sale are not applicable to groups or special interest packages.

-These Terms and Conditions of Sale are subject to change at any time at Pleasant Holidays, LLC's sole discretion without notice.
+These Terms and Conditions of Sale are subject to change at any time without notice by Pleasant Holidays in its sole discretion.